Yord/shargs/README.md

 Note that we have not mentioned any command-line options, yet.
 We have only told `docs` how the usage documentation should look like, not what should be documented.

-But the command-line options follow shortly after:
+But we do that next:

 ```js
 const {flag, number, program, stringPos} = require('shargs-opts')